niksilver/monome-docs/norns/study-3.md

 This code snippet will print `49` to the REPL, whereas commenting out the `params:bang()` will result in no print at script start.

-### presets
+### PSETs

 As mentioned at the start of this section, parameters are especially powerful because their states can be saved and restored.
-While it's easy enough to save, load, and manage presets through the norns UI, perhaps you'll want to play around with preset functions through code.
+While it's easy enough to save, load, and manage parameter sets through the norns UI, perhaps you'll want to play around with PSET functions through code.

 Run the `parameters pt.3` code and adjust the cutoff value to taste.
 Let's save this state by executing the following on the command line: